JetBrains/intellij-sdk-docs/topics/user_interface_components/editor_components.md

 to provide autocompletion variants.
 Use
 [`TextFieldCompletionProvider`](upsource:///platform/lang-impl/src/com/intellij/util/TextFieldCompletionProvider.java)
 to create your own provider.
-For this, override the `addCompletionVariants()` and add completion variants using `CompletionResultSet.addElement()`.
+For this, override `addCompletionVariants()` and add completion variants using `CompletionResultSet.addElement()`.

 See also
 [`TextFieldCompletionProviderDumbAware`](upsource:///platform/lang-impl/src/com/intellij/util/TextFieldCompletionProviderDumbAware.java)